Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 Manually create hurtboxes no more!

 The Assistant can generate customized hurtboxes from your sprites, no matter your workflow.

+Hurtboxes are automatically generated for any animation that normally gets one (e.g. `bair`).
+You can manually request a hurtbox for an attack by starting the attack's name (in the file name or attack tag) with "HURTBOX".
+The HURTBOX label will be removed from the actual attack name.

 By default, the full silhouette of the sprite will be the hurtbox.
 If you have a basic animation with no weird effects or disjoints, you don't need to do anything at all.